barrettk/AnaerobicDigestion/readMe.md

 ### Features Coming Soon

-  * Addition of petrolium distillates, methanol, and isopropanol to the model
+  * Addition of petrolium distillates to the model
-  * Temperature Optimization --> most likely piecewise function
+  * Temperature Optimization --> Slope Manipulation
   * Visual Representation of model

-### Potential Upcoming Features

-  * Thermodynamic modeling
-  * Expected revenue plots
-  * Optimization of other reactor settings

 ## Acknowledgments